 Obtaining enough materials to maintain a steady supply of potions, buffs, ammo, and coatings can feel like a never-ending quest.
 Thankfully, Iceborne features many ways to expedite the process, freeing up some time that can be better-spent hunting.
 To set you up for success, we recommend doing the following:

 - Make Cultivation Your Motivation – The Cultivation Box is a useful tool that allows you to collect a variety of different seeds, insects, and plants while you’re out hunting.
 You can assign up to three different items to be cultivated and use Research Points to increase the quantity harvested or reduce the amount of time needed to harvest.

 - Tailriders to the Rescue – Talking to the Housekeeper in your room allows you to deploy Tailriders in any locale of your choosing.
 Once deployed, the Tailriders will begin gathering materials while you’re out hunting which you can later choose to keep or sell.

-- Gather Materials During Hunts – It can be easy to get wrapped up in fighting a monster and forget about the plethora of materials available in each environment.
+- Gather Materials During Hunts – It can be easy to get wrapped up in fighting a monster and forget about the varety of materials available in each environment.
 During downtime when you’re tracking a monster or traveling between areas, pick up any materials you find along the way.
 Combine this with a well-managed Cultivation Box and you may never need to go on an Expedition again.

 - Visit The Argosy – The Argosy is a useful way to obtain a variety of items in exchange for Research Points.
 The ship docks every three quests so make sure to visit the Captain in Astera or his steward in Seliana to see what’s in stock.